odoo/documentation/point_of_sale/restaurant/tips.rst

 Configure Tipping
 =================

-To activate the *Tips* feature, go to :menuselection:`Point of Sales --> Configuration --> Point of sale` and select your PoS.
+To activate the *Tips* feature, go to :menuselection:`Point of Sale --> Configuration --> Point of sale` and select your PoS.

 Under the Bills & Receipts category, you will find *Tips*.
 Select it